Naumaan777/star-wars-planet/README.md

 ## Overview 📖

 My mission - choose to accept it, involves the creation of a web application that showcases planets from the Star Wars universe using the Star Wars API (SWAPI).
 This directory will not only feature information about each planet but also list its notable residents.
-This work will demonstrate my proficiency in API integration, frontend development, and your ability to produce a responsive and stylish user interface.Star Wars Planets Directory is a ReactJS project that showcases the planets and residents of the Star Wars movies.
+This work will demonstrate my proficiency in API integration, frontend development, and your ability to produce a responsive and stylish user interface.
+Star Wars Planets Directory is a ReactJS project that showcases the planets and residents of the Star Wars movies.
 Importantly this project has development with react as an assignment for Aquera.

 The deployed site without an internal JSON Server can be found here.